 If you are diagnosed with ovarian cancer, your doctor will discuss the best options to treat it.
 This depends on several factors, including:

 - The exact type of ovarian cancer

 - The size of the tumor after surgery (debulking)

 - Your age and overall health

-The ovaries, uterus, cervix, Fallopian tubes and omentum (fatty tissue around these organs), and any other visible tumors in the pelvic and abdominal areas may be removed during debulking.
+The ovaries, uterus, cervix, fallopian tubes and omentum (fatty tissue around these organs), and any other visible tumors in the pelvic and abdominal areas may be removed during debulking.
 The spleen, lymph nodes, liver or intestines also may be removed partially or completely.
 Sometimes debulking is not possible because the patient is not healthy enough or the tumor may be attached to other organs.
 In these cases, any tumor left will be treated with chemotherapy.

 You may need chemotherapy after surgery to destroy ovarian cancer cells that are still in the body.

-Intraperitoneal therapy (IP therapy) is a way to give chemotherapy drugs.
+Intraperitoneal chemotherapy (IP therapy) for ovarian cancer is a way to give chemotherapy drugs.
 It may be used if a small amount of tumor is left after debulking.
 Sometimes IP chemotherapy works better than regular chemotherapy.
 In IP treatment, concentrated chemotherapy is put into the abdominal cavity through a catheter (tiny tube) or implanted port.
 This allows it to come into contact with the cancer and the area of the body where the cancer is likely to spread.
 The drugs also get into the blood and travel through the body.

 Although radiation therapy rarely is used to treat ovarian cancer, it may help destroy any cancer cells that are left in the pelvic area.
-It also may be used if the cancer has come back after other treatments.
-In most cases, the main goal of radiation therapy is to control symptoms such as pain, not to treat the cancer.

 Treatment at MD Anderson